Hunter 2 Wheel Alignment

 A 2-wheel alignment is also known as a front-end alignment.
 As suggested in its name, the technician performs alignment on only the front wheels.
 This may include a camber, toe, and caster adjustment. ...
 Your car will typically require a 4-wheel alignment if it's an all-wheel-drive model with independent suspensions.

-How do you check wheel alignment?
+How do I know if my vehicle needs wheel alignment?

 - Uneven tread wear.